Best Dart Board Reviews 2021: A Buyers Guide

 Another board with very few cons, longevity arguably not as good as the Winmau Blade 5.

-The Viper Shot King is definitely a solid purchase for those just starting out or looking to pick up something that is a bit more on the affordable side.
+The Viper Shot King is definitely a reliable purchase for casual players or those just starting out or looking to pick up a bristle board that is a bit more on the affordable side.

-It comes with a staple-free bullseye unlike most boards within this price range, meaning it is often the best dart board to opt for if you are on a budget, as its self-healing sisal bristle fibres also allow for this board to be able to handle frequent usage without getting too badly damaged.
+It comes with a staple-free bullseye unlike most boards within this price range, meaning it is often the best dart board to opt for if you are on a budget.

-Overall, there are certainly better boards out there for the serious player, but if you’re just starting out or simply looking to throw a few darts in your garage, then there’s no reason you shouldn’t go for The Viper Shot King.
+Overall, there are certainly better boards out there for the serious player, but if you’re just starting out or simply looking to throw a few darts in your garage on a board that comes with a set of included darts and a staple-free bullseye, then there’s no reason you shouldn’t go for The Viper Shot King bristle board.

-Affordable and comes with darts, great for beginners.
+Low price makes it good value, and also comes with a set of steel tip darts, great for beginners.

 Self-healing fibres allow for great durability.